Environmental Operas Reshaping Our Ideas Of The World

 Photo Credit: Valeriya Landar/Opera aperta

-The themes of environmentalism, conservation of natural resources, sustainability, and ecological welfare have become rife in contemporary discourse today due, unfortunately, to the increasingly unstable nature of Earth’s condition and the human race’s ongoing inability to regulate the actions of the apathetic.
-Composers of every age, capacity, and style have come forward during the centuries and recent decades to voice their view on the matter.
-From the 1950s on, the aforementioned themes have continued to gain a footing in the opera space, Britten’s ‘Noye’s Fludde‘ (1958) among the earliest.
-Later, Christopher Brown‘s ‘The Split Goose Feather‘ (1979) began a UK-based trend of community-based operas on environmental themes, the trend continuing with operas like Rachel Portmen’s ‘The Water Diviner’s Tale‘ (2022) and Noah Mosley’s ‘The Wish-Gatherer‘ (2023).’
+The themes of environmentalism, conservation of natural resources, sustainability, and ecological welfare abound in contemporary discourse due to the increasingly unstable nature of Earth’s condition and humanity’s persistent inability to regulate the actions of the apathetic.
+Composers of every age, capacity, and style have come forward to voice their views on the matter.
+From the 1950s till today, such themes have found a footing in the opera space.
+Britten’s “Noye’s Fludde” (1958) was among the earliest.
+Later, Christopher Brown’s “The Split Goose Feather” (1979) launched a UK-based trend of community-based operas with environmental themes that has continued to today with Rachel Portmen’s “The Water Diviner’s Tale” (2022) and Noah Mosley’s “The Wish-Gatherer” (2023).

 Roman Grygoriv and Illia Razumeiko: GAIA-24.
-Opera del mondo (2024)
+Opera del mondo” (2024)

-Described as a “contemporary geohistorical opera,” Ukrainian composers Roman Grygoriv and Illia Razumeiko wrote the opera as a meditation on the symbiotic relations between the universe, nature, and humankind, with a serious look at how cultural and political contexts affect the relation.
-The work’s main theme, however, is the impact of the Russian invasion on Ukraine, specifically the destruction of the Kakhovka Dam, and the ecological damage of Putin’s actions.
+Described as a “contemporary geohistorical opera,” Ukrainian composers Roman Grygoriv and Illia Razumeiko wrote the opera as a meditation on the symbiotic dynamics between the universe, nature, and humankind, with an incisive look at how cultural and political contexts affect the relationship.
+The work’s main theme is the impact of the Russian invasion on Ukraine, specifically the destruction of the Kakhovka Dam, and the ecological damage of Putin’s actions.
 It first premiered in Kyiv on May 10, 2024, at the International Center of Culture and Arts.
 Programmed by Opera aperta, the opera resembles less a traditional opera than a pastiche-like jukebox opera, featuring selections from both classical, folk, and non-classical music to tell its environmental story.
-Given the opera’s freshness, it remains to be seen what the future looks like for their opera, but it joins the list of similarly-themed operas like ‘The Mothers of Kherson‘ (2025) and Mykola Lysenko’s ‘Aeneid‘ (2025).
+Given its freshness, it remains to be seen what the future looks like for this opera, but it joins the lauded list of similar operas, including “The Mothers of Kherson” (2025) and Mykola Lysenko’s “Aeneid” (2025).

-Jacinth Greywoode: White Raven, Black Dove (2025)
+Jacinth Greywoode: White Raven, Black Dove” (2025)

 Others Environmental Operas

-Not just composers but opera companies great and small have contributed to keeping environmentalism on the lips of society.
-In 2024, the New York City-based group, American Opera Projects, launched their initiative, ‘The Climate Opera Project,’ a collation of four operatic shorts on ecological themes.
-Other projects like the Environmental Opera Research Conference in 2022, held in Helsinki, Finland, discussed the growing need for infrastructural focus on sustainability and actionable steps to make contemporary opera more environmentally friendly given the vast amount of resources it requires.
-Further still are initiatives like ‘Project Butterfly‘ which “create a new attitude towards sustainability in theatre and opera houses by exploring new green practices related to opera production and circulation.”
-A ground-breaking achievement in this regard is Malmö Opera in Malmö, Sweden, whose opera house is the first sustainability-verified opera house in the entire world.
+Opera companies great and small have contributed to keeping environmentalism on society’s lips.
+In 2024, the New York City-based group American Opera Projects launched their initiative The Climate Opera Project, a collation of four operatic shorts on ecological themes.
+Other projects like the Environmental Opera Research Conference in 2022, held in Helsinki, Finland, discussed the growing need for infrastructural focus on sustainability and actionable steps to make contemporary opera more environmentally friendly.
+This is a pertinent point, considering the vast quantity of resources that opera requires.
+Further initiatives include “Project Butterfly,” which “[creates] a new attitude towards sustainability in theatre and opera houses by exploring new green practices related to opera production and circulation.”
+A ground-breaking achievement in this regard is Malmö Opera in Malmö, Sweden, whose opera house is the first sustainability-verified opera house in the world.

 Watch